samhocevar/d3d4linux/README.md

 program in the background using [Wine](https://www.winehq.org/) and diverting calls to that server on the fly.

+**Note: this is not for porting games to Linux.
+The goal of this project is to use Linux machines to build and package Windows games (because Linux build machines are cheaper and more reliable).
+You could see it as “shader cross-compilation”.
+In the end you still get HLSL bytecode which is of little use on Linux.**

 Only four functions are implemented for now.
 They are the ones required by the Unreal Engine shader compiler: